 - Upgrade to vSAN 6.6 from an earlier version, but which postpones the on-disk format upgrade and so the disk groups still have an earlier on-disk format version

-If you are deploying a brand new vSAN 6.6, the on-disk format will be version 5.
-Therefore no on-disk format change/rolling upgrade/disk group evacuation is required to enable vSAN encryption.
-We simply need to place a “tag” or “stamp” in the metadata that has been set aside for encryption.
-Once this metadata is stamped, all writes to the disk are encrypted.
+[Updated – Aug 2017] If you are deploying a brand new vSAN 6.6, the on-disk format will be version 5.
+However, to enable encryption, an on-disk format change/rolling upgrade/disk group evacuation (called a DFC – disk format change) is required to write the new Disk Encryption Keys (DEK) from the Key Management Server down to disk.
+Once complete, all subsequent writes to the disk are encrypted.

-If you upgraded from a previous version of vSAN to vSAN 6.6, and you also included the DFC as part of that process and the on-disk format version is now v5, then enabling encryption is again a simple matter of a metadata update/stamp.
-No on-disk format change/rolling upgrade/disk group evacuation is required.
-Once the metadata is stamped, all writes to disk will be encrypted.
+If you upgraded from a previous version of vSAN to vSAN 6.6, and you also included an upgrade to on-disk format version v5 as part of the process, then enabling encryption also needs a DFC, same as previously.
+Once this is done, all writes to disk will be encrypted.

-Finally, if you upgraded to vSAN 6.6 and you did not do a DFC, and now you wish to enable encryption, you will have to go through the DFC process to enable encryption, which does involve evacuating data from disk groups and doing a DFC in a rolling fashion across all the hosts.
-This means evacuating all the hosts in the cluster, one at a time, to make the necessary on-disk format changes.
-Once the on-disk format is upgraded to version 5, we can stamp the metadata to enable encryption which means subsequent writes will be encrypted.
+Finally, if you upgraded to vSAN 6.6 and you did not upgrade the on-disk format (say you are still at V3), and now you wish to enable encryption, you will have to upgrade the on-disk format version (which is just a metadata update that does not require a DFC), then go through the DFC process to enable encryption.
+This means evacuating all the hosts in the cluster, one at a time, to write the DEKS to disk.
+Once the on-disk format is upgraded to version 5 and encryption is enabled, all subsequent writes will be encrypted.

 I hope this helps answer the question about whether or not a DFC is required to enable encryption on vSAN 6.6.